A Guide to Heating Your Swimming Pool

 There are three main types of heat pumps you can use for your pool.
 Keep in mind that each requires its own set of maintenance tasks and may vary in complexity depending on the brand.
 Here are the main heat pump options available on the market:

-- Propane or Gas: Propane or gas heat pumps are ideal for swimmers who want to warm up their pool fast.
-They are a powerful option that helps keep your pool warm in the off-seasons.
+• Propane or Gas: Propane or gas heat pumps are ideal for swimmers who want to warm up their pool fast.
+They are a powerful option that helps keep your pool warm in the off-season.

 Can a Heat Pump Cool Down My Pool?